malharinamdar/malharinamdar.github.io/_pages/about.md

 [**Regional TinyStories**](https://arxiv.org/abs/2504.07989) — At [Vizuara AI Labs](https://vizuara.ai), I conducted research on multilingual language modeling under Dr. Raj Dandekar, extended Microsoft's TinyStories (2023) work for Indian regional languages.
 I trained Small Language Models (2M–150M parameters) from scratch for Hindi, Marathi, and Bengali.
 We developed a novel framework for the development and analysis of SLMs, tokenizer performance, linguistic complexity, machine translation performance and demonstrated that a 53M parameter model could achieve GPT-3.5-comparable results on short-story generation - a promising direction for accessible, high-quality models in Indian languages.
 This work is currently under review at ACL ARR 2025.

-At [Froncort.AI](https://froncort.ai), Implemented a RLHF pipeline that converted expert reviewer feedback into heuristic reward signals, improving LLM output quality by 35% while working within tight compute constraints compliant with international regulatory ontological standards.
+At [Froncort.AI](https://froncort.ai), Implemented a RLHF pipeline that converted expert reviewer feedback into heuristic reward signals, improving LLM output quality by 35% while working within tight compute constraints compliant with international regulatory and ontological standards.

 ### When I'm Not Training Models..

-I'm probably reading papers at odd hours, sketching system diagrams, or cycling through the hills.
+I'm probably reading papers at odd hours, sketching system diagrams, or wandering through the hills.
 I'm drawn to the philosophical questions that emerge from AI's capabilities, but I'm most energized by the opportunity to build systems that genuinely help people.
 Music often accompanies this process—whether I'm listening or playing, it's become part of how I think through problems.

 If you're working on something in healthcare AI, reasoning systems, or language modeling for low-resource settings, I'd be glad to hear from you.